Selindek/spring-data-jpa-acl/acl/README.md

 Let's assume we have a Group entity with a members property.
 It has a 'members' property which is a collection of Users annotated with `@ManyToMany` annotation.
 The following request returns all the users who are members of a given group:
 `GET groups/12/members`
-If we want to create a state-of-the-art client for this API, then when a user want to add more users to a given group via the client, it would be nice if we could show all the available users who are NOT members of the given group, so the user can choose the new members from this shortened list instead of all the users.
+If we want to create a state-of-the-art client for this API, then when somebody wants to add more users to a given group via the client, it would be nice if we could show all the available users who are NOT members of the given group, so the user can choose the new members from this shortened list instead of all the users.
 The following request returns with these users:
 `GET groups/12/membersComplement`